Quantum Internet: Technologies, Protocols, and Research Challenges: Quantum Internet Fundamentals

 \textbf{Entanglement Purification:} The entanglement purification procedure uses \textit{sacrificial EPR pairs} of low-fidelity to attain higher-fidelity EPR pairs or entanglement.
 For example, as shown in figure~\ref{fig:purification_errorcorrection}a, eight EPR pairs (fidelity $F_0$) are consumed over three layers of purification to extract a single higher fidelity EPR pair (fidelity $F_3$).
 For simplicity, we assume that the 1 $\&$ 2-bit operations always result in the success of the purification protocol.

-Let the initial EPR pair i.e., $|\phi^+ \rangle = \frac{1}{\sqrt{2}} \left( |00 \rangle + |11 \rangle \right)$ with qubits 1 and 2 be distributed by two neighbouring nodes via a noisy quantum channel, which degrades the quality of the original \emph{pure} quantum states, hence diminishing their fidelity compared to the original Bell state and leading to a \emph{mixed}, i.e., non-pure, state.
+Let the initial EPR pair that is, $|\phi^+ \rangle = \frac{1}{\sqrt{2}} \left( |00 \rangle + |11 \rangle \right)$ with qubits 1 and 2 be distributed by two neighbouring nodes via a noisy quantum channel, which degrades the quality of the original \emph{pure} quantum states, hence diminishing their fidelity compared to the original Bell state and leading to a \emph{mixed}, that is, non-pure, state.
 The resulting mixed Bell state after exposure to this channel can be written using the following Werner's state \cite{werner89}:

 This means that the probability of finding the initial EPR pair ($\rho$) shared on exposure to a noisy quantum channel intact with respect to bell state $| \phi^+ \rangle$ is $F$.
 Meanwhile, the probability of finding any other state is $1-F$.